-DLD - An introduction for parents - FREE ONLINE
+DLD - An introduction for Parents (FREE video)

-- Our introduction to DLD for parents with Sue Marr, Specialist Teacher (SLCN) and Caroline Burke, Specialist Speech and Language Therapist at the Moor House Research and Training Institute.
+Our introduction to DLD for parents with Sue Marr, Specialist Teacher (SLCN) and Caroline Burke, Specialist Speech and Language Therapist.

-DLD - What every class teacher needs to know! - FREE ONLINE
+DLD - What every class teacher needs to know!
+(FREE video)

-DLD - Supporting children and young people in the classroom - Online Training Course
+DLD - Supporting children and young people in the classroom (self-paced online course)

 Thank you from us for the great training.
 All the staff were talking about it afterwards and found it really useful looking at the different strategies to use.
 Staff really enjoyed your personal examples as you made it 'real' and not theoretical.
 You spoke from the heart and the passion and enthusiasm for DLD is very obvious to hear and see.